-The Zooniverse team within Chicago’s Adler Planetarium is seeking a front-end developer to build web applications and infrastructure for the Zooniverse.org (github.com/zooniverse) platform.
+The Zooniverse team within Chicago’s Adler Planetarium is seeking a back-end developer to build applications and infrastructure for the Zooniverse.org (github.com/zooniverse) platform.
 As a Zooniverse developer, you’ll work with our team of 20 talented and friendly developers, designers, and researchers, including members of our Zooniverse teams at the University of Oxford and the University of Minnesota - Twin Cities.
-We are looking for applicants who are passionate about building interesting and purposeful web apps, with experience contributing to a variety of software-development tasks and projects, working with Git and GitHub (or an equivalent version control system), writing and maintaining automated test suites for code bases, UI development (using any framework), and implementing a design with modern semantic HTML and CSS.
+We are adhering to CDC, State, and local orders with regard to COVID-19.
+This will start as a remote position, but transition to onsite in Chicago when the museum can safely open.
+We are looking for applicants who are passionate about building interesting and purposeful web apps, with experience contributing to a variety of software-development tasks and projects, working with Git and GitHub (or an equivalent version control system), writing and maintaining automated test suites for code bases, web application frameworks (like Ruby on Rails, Django, etc.), and developing APIs.
+Experience with PostgreSQL, querying relational databases, cloud infrastructure technologies (Docker, Kubernetes), and UI development via any framwork are bonus points.
 We are looking for applicants who want to be an active participant in Zooniverse strategic planning, including tech choices, who are interested in being in an inclusive environment; we strongly value the diversity of our team, and who are interested in being in an environment that values work-life balance (our normal work week is 35-hours Monday-Friday).
 The post is full-time for a year, with the expectation for extension based on job performance.
 A benefits package and a budget for travel will be provided.

 Interested?
 Click this link for further details and instructions on how to apply.